| Shropshire Union CanalShropshire Union Canal History

 Canal.
 It was 10½ miles long with 23 narrow locks.
 It headed out of Norbury Junction in a south westerly

+direction.
+Today it is unnavigable and (in parts) quite derelict.
 On its first 3½ miles down towards Newport the canal encountered 17 locks, my reference book

 (written in 1971) said these were still in good condition though the top gates had been removed and the